AES New York 2017

 Head-Related Transfer Function (HRTF) personalization is key to improving spatial audio perception and localization in virtual auditory displays.
 We investigate the task of personalizing HRTFs from anthropometric measurements, which can be decomposed into two sub tasks: Interaural Time Delay (ITD) prediction and HRTF magnitude spectrum prediction.
 We explore both problems using state-of-the-art Machine Learning (ML) techniques.
 First, we show that ITD prediction can be significantly improved by smoothing the ITD using a spherical harmonics representation.
 Second, our results indicate that prior unsupervised dimensionality reduction-based approaches may be unsuitable for HRTF personalization.
 Last, we show that neural network models trained on the full HRTF representation improve HRTF prediction compared to prior methods.

-P16-2 Eigen-Images of Head-Related Transfer Functions—Christoph Hold, Technische Universität Berlin - Berlin, Germany; Fabian Seipel, TU Berlin - Berlin, Germany; Fabian Brinkmann, Technical University of Berlin - Berlin, Germany; Athanasios Lykartsis, TU Berlin - Berlin, Germany; Stefan Weinzierl, Technical University of Berlin - Berlin, Germany
+P16-2 Eigen-Images of Head-Related Transfer Functions—Christoph Hold, Technische Universität Berlin - Berlin, Germany; Fabian Seipel, TU Berlin - Berlin, Germany; Fabian Brinkmann, Audio Communication Group, Technical University Berlin - Berlin, Germany; Athanasios Lykartsis, TU Berlin - Berlin, Germany; Stefan Weinzierl, Technical University of Berlin - Berlin, Germany

 The individualization of head-related transfer functions (HRTFs) leads to perceptually enhanced virtual environments.
 Particularly the peak-notch structure in HRTF spectra depending on the listener’s specific head and pinna anthropometry contains crucial auditive cues, e.g., for the perception of sound source elevation.
 Inspired by the eigen-faces approach, we have decomposed image representations of individual full spherical HRTF data sets into linear combinations of orthogonal eigen-images by principle component analysis (PCA).
 Those eigen-images reveal regions of inter-subject variability across sets of HRTFs depending on direction and frequency.
 Results show common features as well as spectral variation within the individual HRTFs.
 Moreover, we can statistically de-noise the measured HRTFs using dimensionality reduction.